douglaspujol/cv/README.md

 ## **Summary**

 Hello!
-I am **Douglas Ryan**, a software engineer with 8 years of experience.
+I am **Douglas Ryan**, a software engineer with nearly 6 years of experience.
 Currently, I work as a Tech Lead at Orbia, where I lead the development of a global marketplace for agribusiness.
 In addition to leading the team, I also actively contribute to the development, being directly involved in project architecture and feature building.
-I have solid knowledge in ReactJS, React Native, Expo, Node.js, AWS, BFF (*Backend for Frontend*), and micro front-ends.
+I have solid knowledge in ReactJS, React Native, Expo, Node.js, AWS, BFF (Backend for Frontend), and micro front-ends.

+I am passionate about leveraging technology to solve complex challenges and build solutions that make a real difference in users' lives.
+I am always eager to learn, explore new approaches, and work on projects that push the boundaries of what's possible.

 ---